srijamudimadugula/Mudimadugula_Srija/README.md

-✨ GitHub Bio for M Srija

 ## 👋 Hi, I'm M Srija

 I'm an aspiring Machine Learning Engineer with a passion for using data to solve real-world problems.
 I hold a B.Tech in Electrical and Electronics Engineering with a minor in Artificial Intelligence & Machine Learning, and I'm currently pursuing another minor in AI from IIT Ropar.

 ### 💡 What I Do

-- 🧠 I build ML models to detect hate speech, spam messages, and financial fraud.
+- 🧠 I build ML models to solve real_world problems.
 - 🔍 I explore data with Python, Pandas, Matplotlib, and Scikit-learn.
 - 🧪 I love experimenting with new algorithms and improving model accuracy through clean data and cross-validation.